Esteban942/Programming-Paradigm/README.md

 # FUNCTIONAL PROGRAMMING AND LOGIC PROGRAMMING

 This repository contains some problems and solutions using two well known programming paradigms:
-- Functional Programming coded using Haskell.
+- Functional Programming coded in Haskell.
-- Logic Programming coded using Prolog.
+- Logic Programming coded in Prolog.